Flexible Catalysis: Flexible catalysis of multisets

-\begin{prop} $(M_G, +, =)$ is a symmetric transformation theory. \end{prop} \begin{proof} Straightforward. \end{proof}
+\begin{prop} $T_G:=(M_G, +, =)$ is a symmetric transformation theory. \end{prop} \begin{proof} Straightforward. \end{proof}

-\begin{rmk} In this section we will mostly be working with transformation theories of the form $(M_G, +, =)$, which can be specified by fixing the group $G$.
-So we will simplify notation and write $Cat_G$ instead of $Cat_{M_G}$, and so on.
+\begin{rmk} In this section we will mostly be working with transformation theories of the form $T_G=(M_G, +, =)$, which can be specified by fixing the group $G$.
+So we will simplify notation and write $\mathrm{Cat}_G$ instead of $\mathrm{Cat}_{T_G}$, and so on.
 Note also that the TTs of the form $(M_G, +, =)$ are not exactly what we are interested in.
-In the $TT$'s of multisets equivalent to the TTs of $LU$, and $PM$, two multisets should be equivalent if they are equal up to translation, (see subsection 3.3).
+In the TTs of multisets equivalent to the TTs of LU, and PM, two multisets should be equivalent if they are equal up to translation (see Section \ref{The transformation theories of LOCC, LU and PM}).
 However, we start our analysis with these TTs because they are a bit easier to understand. \end{rmk}